Message from the Dean

 Living and working in other countries allow our nursing students to understand the host country’s healthcare system, offer the benefit of skills learned in the United States, and gain a dimension of cultural competence and connection that will serve the student and his or her future patients.

-Undergraduate students have the opportunity to immerse themselves for full semesters in our unique South Africa Nursing Semester, our program in mainland China, and our exchange program in Norway.
+Undergraduate students have the opportunity to immerse themselves for full semesters in our program in mainland China and our exchange program in Norway.
 We offer ELM students a variety of destinations for service and learning, and all nursing students have numerous opportunities for short-term projects.
 If you have a passion for serving and learning, for connecting with the underserved and marginalized, consider an exciting exposure to overseas health care presented by Azusa Pacific faculty.

 Aja Tulleners Lesh, PhD, RN